aunsid/visual-odometry/README.md

-# visual-odometry
+# monocular-visual-odometry

-Visual Odomtery on KITTI Dataset.
+Mocoular Visual Odomtery on KITTI Dataset using opencv 4.0 in C++